 After it sat overnight, I noticed that the filling thickened significantly.
 Imagine a sweet potato casserole-ish, stick-to-your-mouth texture with more pronounced milky-sweet notes of the homemade condensed milk.
 Like Flour’s recipe, this is a lot of effort.
 The homemade condensed milk took about an hour longer than stated to reduce all the way on an electric stove!
 It also requires a fully blind-baked crust and roasting your own butternut squash.
 Still, if you have the time and love a thick, richly textured pie, this pie is well worth it.
 I’m excited to try one of the infusing options Stella lists for the homemade condensed milk in the future.
 (Chai spice!
 Ginger rosemary!).

-Make this if: You love multi-step baking projects and are looking for a very rich and sweet pie.
+Make this if: You love multi-step baking projects and are looking for a very rich and sweet pumpkin pie from scratch.

 Sally’s Baking Addiction (6.5 overall / 74% would eat again)